wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 1.5.1 =
-* Better localized date-time format for Submitted field based on WP site configuration with option to override in "Database Options" -> "Use Custom Date-Time Display Format"
+* Option for display of localized date-time format for Submitted field based on WP site configuration in "Database Options" -> "Use Custom Date-Time Display Format"
+* Option to save Cookie data along with the form data.
+"Field names" of cookies will be "Cookie <cookie-name>"

 = 1.5 =
 * Now works with Fast Secure Contact Form (FSCF)